nipiQ/bitcoin-lima/README.md

 # Bitcoin Core on macOS with Lima VM

-Run a Bitcoin Core full node on macOS (Apple Silicon) using Lima VM.
+This Lima VM template sets up a Bitcoin Core full node on macOS (Apple Silicon).
+It automates the installation of Bitcoin Core 29.0, verifies the binary's cryptographic signature and checksum for security, generates a random RPC password, and configures the node to run as a systemd service with a dedicated storage path.

 ## Prerequisites

 - Lima (`brew install lima`)
-- Storage path with ~600GB+ free space (e.g., `/Volumes/Storage`)
+- Storage path with ~600GB+ free space (e.g., `/Volumes/MyDrive`)

 ## Setup